 6. Attend the Visa Interview

-- Be punctual and bring all the required documents.
+- Be punctual and bring all required documents.

 7. Visa Processing